(Also Called 'Acute Pancreatitis')

 The pancreas is a large gland in the abdomen located behind the stomach and next to the upper part of the small intestine (the duodenum).
-The pancreas has two primary functions:
+The pancreas has two main jobs:

-- Secreting powerful digestive enzymes into the small intestine to aid the digestion of carbohydrates, proteins, and fat.
+- It discharges powerful digestive enzymes into the small intestine to aid the digestion of carbohydrates, proteins, and fat.

-- Releasing the hormones insulin and glucagon into the bloodstream.
-These hormones are involved in blood glucose metabolism, regulating how the body stores and uses food for energy.
+- It releases the hormones insulin and glucagon into the bloodstream.
+These hormones are involved in blood glucose (sugar) metabolism, regulating how the body stores and uses food for energy.

 What is pancreatitis?